Electron-hole liquid in biological tissues under ultra high dose rate ionizing radiation: EHL with recombination

 Once EHL is formed, it persists being almost intact for a certain time interval after the radiation is turned off (making $g=0$ in Eq. (\ref{eq:kinetics}))because the EHL binding remains about the same during several $\tau _0$.
 Such a process is presented in Fig. \ref{Fig:nt} as the integral of Eq. (\ref{eq:kinetics}) with $g=0$.

 The decay of Fig. \ref{Fig:nt} reveals first a degree of EHL stability due to the mutual binding of charges in EHL resulting in a relatively weak temporal dependence close to logarithmic.
-However that decay abruptly accelerates becoming exponential after the EHL concentration decreases enough to considerably weaken the binding.
+However that decay accelerates becoming exponential after the EHL concentration decreases enough to considerably weaken the binding.
 The latter prediction can be useful for identifying EHL effects experimentally, through optical spectra triggered by UHDR exposure, similar to the experiments identifying solvated electrons. \cite{kenee1960,hart1963}

 Also, following Eq. (\ref{eq:kinetics}) we were able to verify the biological sparing effect, according to which radiation inflicted damages decrease with the dose rate.
 Such evidence of the sparing effect is shown in Fig. \ref{Fig:SPLASH_spare} presenting $R(t)$ from Eq. (\ref{eq:RSS}) corresponding to an order of magnitude different generation rates, $g$ and $10g$.
 These curves are qualitatively similar to recently published experimental data \cite{gupta2023,debbio2025}.
+In light of our theory, that sparing effect is due to stronger EHL and diffusion arrest under more intense radiation.